antiboredom/jside/nw-to-electron-conversion-notes.md

 - Make sure releases and packages work as expected - make sure to get icons
 - Fix references to the ACE editor in VUE components
 - Check for instances of prompt() and replace with a working function as Electron 'Will never support prompt()'
-- Serial controlling - DONE - dependecy issues with webpack though.
-Currently put it as a devDependency in the root package.json and externalising via webpack config when it should really be in the app/package.json dependencies I think.
-I opened an issue here: https://github.com/bradstewart/electron-boilerplate-vue/issues/31
+- Serial controlling - DONE - fixed webpack issues.
+Although currently have to manually remove "('bindings')" from require app/node_modules/serialport/lib/bindings.js.
 - Lingering node process after app.quit().
 Strangely doesn't seem to occur if ctrl+c to end.
 This casuses an EADDRINUSE error when trying to run the webpack dev server again.
 Just `killall node` and try again.
 - Vue hot loading currently doesn't work properly.
 The whole page reloads.
 This is an open issue on the electron vue boilerplate project https://github.com/bradstewart/electron-boilerplate-vue/issues/19
 - A way to get the latest p5.js library version and examples.
 Original nwjs branch had to manually use gulp tasks to do this.
 I think it would be better to do this within the app?
 Still up for discussion.